 For classical pluralists, democracy relies on some level of citizen engagement and input, while elitist and corporatist critiques have attributed much less space to active citizenship in increasingly professional and closed decision-making processes (Held 2006).
 Political science’s conceptualizations of media have historically emphasized news media and its role in shaping democracy through media effects, agenda-setting power and media framing.
 More recently, the debate has focused on deliberative versus radical forms of democracy and the role played by citizens and by media in either rational or critical public sphere(s).
-Against this background, this entry will attempt to trace and develop an extended concept of media, drawing on examples of mediated citizen engagement through artistic activist practices in agonistic public spheres.
-The examples discussed will include the Yes Men’s satirical and anti-capitalist activist use of tactical media in impersonating World Trade Organization representatives, and the new urban non-violent direct action ‘Reclaim the streets’ in Great Britain in the 1990s (Mouffe 2007).
+Against this background, this entry attempts to trace and develop an extended concept of media, drawing on examples of mediated citizen engagement through artistic activist practices in agonistic public spheres.
+The examples discussed include the Yes Men’s satirical and anti-capitalist activist use of tactical media in impersonating World Trade Organization representatives, and the new urban non-violent direct action ‘Reclaim the streets’ in Great Britain in the 1990s (Mouffe 2007).
 Such initiatives can be seen as part of a development of alternative media or counter-media as participatory spaces (Marchart 2011).
-The democratic implications of digital media for participation will also be explored through examples of how the Zapatistas used media in the rebellion against the North American Free Trade Agreement (NAFTA) and subsequent anti-globalization protests organized by the People’s Global Action (PGA) network (Fenton 2011).
+The democratic implications of digital media for participation are also explored through examples of how the Zapatistas used media in the rebellion against the North American Free Trade Agreement (NAFTA) and subsequent anti-globalization protests organized by the People’s Global Action (PGA) network (Fenton 2011).
 Yet another example can be found in De Cleen’s (2015) study of a music festival organized to challenge Flemish far right nationalist movements.

-The entry will argue that discussions between deliberative and radical democratic approaches to media and citizenship can be fruitfully explored through the concept of citizen media.
+The entry argues that discussions between deliberative and radical democratic approaches to media and citizenship can be fruitfully explored through the concept of citizen media.
 Citizen media may work to disrupt the possibilities of an inclusive and deliberative democratic dialogue by not working within the rules of the game.
 It may therefore make most sense to place citizen media in the antagonistic or agonistic political terrain of radical democracy.
-The entry will also consider whether and how the idea of citizen media as a particular form of expression by unaffiliated citizens may render visible the contingent and historical foundation of the liberal democratic social imaginary, given that it operates beyond the social contract.
+The entry also considers whether and how the idea of citizen media as a particular form of expression by unaffiliated citizens may render visible the contingent and historical foundation of the liberal democratic social imaginary, given that it operates beyond the social contract.
 This, again, places citizen media in the realm of radical democracy.

 Brown, W. (2015) Undoing the Demos: Neoliberalism’s stealth revolution, New York: Zone Books.